Shadows of Evil (Mayfair Games)

 Shadows of Evil is an adventure for fantasy role-playing games published by Mayfair Games in 1984.

 Contents

-Shadows of Evil is composed of two scenarios for character levels 4–7, involving a cursed valley and evil "black" druids.
-The book includes details on Celtic and druids culture as well as new spells and magic items.
+Shadows of Evil is composed of two adventure scenarios intended for character levels 4–7, in which a cursed valley must contend with evil druids.
+The book includes information about Celtic and druidic culture and presents new spells and magic items.

 Publication history

 Shadows of Evil was written by Stephen R. Bourne with Bill Fawcett, with a cover by Boris Vallejo, and was published by Mayfair Games in 1984 as a 96-page book.